 2016 Robert Lovelace, Global Development Studies

-The Principal's Educational Technology Award is designed to recognize and encourage the use of technology to enhance teaching and learning at Queen鈥檚.
-This award honours faculty and/or staff (individuals or teams) from any Faculty, School or Department.
+The Principal鈥檚 Educational Innovation and Technology Award is designed to recognize and encourage the use of technology to enhance teaching and learning at Queen鈥檚.
+This award recognizes faculty and/or staff (individuals or teams) from any Faculty, School or Department.
 Excellence is exemplified through evidence-based approaches that are learning and student focused.

-For this award, new technologies are recognized, but consideration will also be given for effective uses of existing technologies.
+- For this award, new technologies are recognized, and consideration will also be given for effective and innovative uses of existing technologies.
 Technologies could include hardware and/or software.

 Selection Criteria:

-The successful nominee is decided through the main committee adjudication as the nominee who best meets or exceeds the following criteria:
+Successful nominations are decided through the main adjudication committee, and are the strongest package, that best meets or exceeds all the following criteria:

 Criterion #1: Problem-solving through Use of Technology

-An evidence-based approach is outlined in nomination.
-Nominee (or team) innovatively solves problems with technology.
+An evidence-based approach is outlined in the nomination.
+The nominee (or team) innovatively solves problems with technology.
 New resources generate measurable efficiencies and effectiveness over existing practices.
-Nomination includes clear articulation of the need for the use of the technology, examples of its application, and evidence of its success.
+Nomination includes clear articulation of the need for the use of the technology, provides examples of its application, and evidence of its success.

 Criterion #2: Impact on Student Learning

-Evidence of the positive impact from the use of technology on students鈥 learning is provided.
+Use of the technology has a positive impact on students鈥 learning.
 A direct connection between technology usage and learning outcomes is demonstrated.
-Technology introduced motivates students to learn, facilitates in鈥恉epth learning, and promotes experiential learning.
+Technology introduced motivate students鈥 in鈥恉epth learning and promotes inquiry or experiential learning.

 Criterion #3: Enhancement of Teaching

-Innovative use of technology demonstrates partnership of teachers and students in the learning environment and enhances methods for evaluating student learning.
+Innovative use of technology demonstrates partnership between instructors and students.
+It enhances methods for engagement, assessing/evaluating students鈥 performance and/or providing feedback student learning.

 Criterion #5: Accessibility and Collaboration